Divorce Solicitor Cork, Midleton and Dublin

 - Are there assets attached to a family business?
 If so, have both individuals played a part in the running of this business.
 Are party incomes dependent on the running of this business and the assets associated with it?

-The team here at Walsh and Partners would urge you to seek legal advice upon the breakdown of your marriage or long-term relationship.
+The team here at Walsh and Partners LLP would urge you to seek legal advice upon the breakdown of your marriage or long-term relationship.
 We are here to ensure your best interests and those of your children are protected at all times.
-Contact our expert divorce solicitor in Cork and Dublin offices.
+Contact our expert divorce solicitors in our Cork, Midleton and Dublin offices.